jaramp/maybe-masked-masked/README.md

-# NameOfMod
+# MaybeMaskedMasked

-NameOfMod is a mod for Lethal Company that adds a fully-configurable feature set to the game.
+MaybeMaskedMasked is a mod for Lethal Company that adds a fully-configurable feature set to the game.

 ## Features